The Three Pillars of Sustainability EXPLAINED

 What are the 3 pillars of sustainability?
 The three key areas of sustainability are environmental, social, and economic.

 More in general, the triple bottom line model can be used every time that we want to evaluate the long-term sustainability of literally anything!
-When doing so it is very important to check if the 3 pillars are in balance or if one of them is too dominant, because to achieve sustainability all of the 3 principles must be satisfied.

 I hope you enjoyed learning more about sustainable development and its three pillars, I’m sure that this knowledge will be very useful in your life and will help you to be more eco-friendly.